Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Proof

-This shows that a Markov semigroup that admits a Hudson-Parthasarathy dilation, is necessarily spatial.
-For the opposite direction we need to choose the noise (to which a weak dilation is cocycle conjugate) in such a way that it admits a Hudson-Parthasarathy cocycle.
-Let us start with a spatial Markov semigroup $T$.
-That is, let us assume that the Arveson system of the minimal (or any other) weak dilation $\vt$ on $\sB(H)$ of $T$, with the isometry $\xi$, is spatial.
-To that Arveson system construct an \nbd{E_0}semigroup $\eS$ on a Hilbert space $\eH$ with an an invariant vector state $\vp=\AB{\Om,\bullet\Om}$.
-Tensor it with the identity on $\sB(G)$ as described before to obtain a noise $(\sS,\om)$ with the same Arveson system as $\vt$.
+To construct a weak Hudson--Parthasarathy dilation for $T$, we need to choose the noise (to which a weak dilation is cocycle conjugate) in such a way that it admits a Hudson--Parthasarathy cocycle (which turns the noise by cocycle perturbation into a dilation).
+The Arveson system of the weak dilation $\vt$ on $\sB(H)$ of $T$ with the isometry $\xi$ is spatial.
+To that Arveson system construct an $E_0$-semigroup $\eS$ on a Hilbert space $\eH$ with an invariant vector state $\vp=\AB{\Om,\bullet\Om}$.
+We tensor it with the identity on $\sB(G)$ as described before to obtain a noise $(\sS,\om)$ with the same Arveson system as $\vt$.
 We wish to identify the two Hilbert spaces (infinite-dimensional and separable, unless $T$ is an automorphism semigroup on $M_n$) by a unitary $u\colon H\rightarrow G\otimes\eH$ in such a way that $u\xi=\om$.
 But this is easy.
-If $T$ is an \nbd{E_0}semigroup, then, since $T$ is its own weak dilation, there is nothing to show.
-If $T$ is not an \nbd{E_0}semigroup, then both \nbd{E_0}semigroups, $\vt$ and $\eS$, are proper.
-We simply fix a unitary $u\colon H\rightarrow G\otimes\eH$ that takes $\xi g$ to $g\otimes\Om=\om g$ and is arbitrary on the (infinite-dimensional!) complements of $\xi G$ and $G\otimes\Om$.
-There exists, then, a left cocycle $u_t$ with respect to $\sS$ that fulfills \beqn{ u\vt_t(u^*au)u^*=u_t\sS_t(a)u_t^*. }\eeqn We find \bmun{ T_t(b) ~=~ \xi^*\vt_t(\xi b\xi^*)\xi ~=~ \xi^*u^*u\vt_t(u^*u\xi b\xi^*u^*u)u^*u\xi \\ ~=~ \om^*u\vt_t(u^*\om b\om^*u)u^*\om ~=~ \om^*u_t\sS_t(\om b\om^*)u_t^*\om, }\emun so that $u_t\sS_t(\bullet)u_t^*$ with the isometry $\om$ is a weak dilation of $T$.
-In particular, the projection $\om\om^*$ must be increasing, that is, $u_t\sS_t(\om\om^*)u_t^*\om\om^*=\om\om^*$ or $u_t\sS_t(\om\om^*)u_t^*\om=\om$.
-Now, by the special property of $\om$, we have $\om b\om^*=(\om\om^*)b(\om\om^*)$.
-It follows \beqn{ T_t(b) ~=~ \om^*u_t\sS_t(\om \om^*)u_t^*u_t\sS_t(b)u_t^*u_t\sS_t(\om \om^*)u_t^*\om ~=~ \om^*u_t\sS_t(b)u_t^*\om, }\eeqn that is, the cocycle perturbation of the noise $(\sS,\om)$ by the cocycle $u_t$ is a Hudson-Parthasarathy dilation of $T$.
+If $T$ is an $E_0$-semigroup, then, since $T$ is its own weak dilation, there is nothing to show.
+If~$T$ is not an $E_0$-semigroup, then both $E_0$-semigroups, $\vt$~and~$\eS$, are proper.
+We simply fix a unitary $u\colon H\rightarrow G\otimes\eH$ that takes $\xi g$ to $g\otimes\Om=\om g$ and is arbitrary on the (infinite-dimensional!\footnote{Clear is that the scalar noise $\eS$ lives on an infinite-dimensional $\eH$ so that $\infty=\dim\Om^\perp\le\dim(G\otimes\Om)^\perp$.
+It is a bit of {\it folklore} that also $(\xi G)^\perp$ in a weak dilation of a non-$E_0$-Markov semigroup has to be infinite-dimensional, but it is not so easy to find a reference for that.
+It is a bit inconvenient that for seeing that, we would have to enter the construction of the minimal dilation (contained in any other weak dilation).
+It is enough to mention that the construction of the minimal dilation as in Bhat and Skeide \cite[Section 5]{BhSk00} (for modules but only over~$\sB(G)$, for which the ``translation'' in \cite[Section 13]{BhSk00} can be applied) is also (unlike Bhat's in \cite{Bha96}!) by an inductive limit, and that it is easy to see that in each step of the inductive limit ``new space'' is added, if the Markov semigroup is nonendomorphic.
+(By `step', we mean that we restrict the parameter set $\R_+$ to the discrete case $\N_0\subset\R_+$ and the isometry embedding the space at time $n$ into that at time $n+1$ is always proper.
+(The latter part is a~retraction of the fact that the Stinespgring isometry of the Stingespring construction of a~proper Markov map is always a~proper isometry.
+This implies the former part, because the isometry going from $n$ to $n+1$ is (for $\sB(G)$, at least!) just an amplification of the Stinestpring isometry.)}) complements of $\xi G$ and $G\otimes\Om$.
+There exists, then, a~left cocycle $u_t$ with respect to $\sS$ that fulfills